palantirnet/federated-search-demo/README.md

 As part of provisioning this box, the custom Solr config from `conf/solr/drupal[7/8]/custom/` will be copied to the directory where Solr expects its config to live (`/var/solr/drupal[7/8]/conf/`).

-Once you've made an update to a config file in `conf/solr/drupal[7/8]/custom/`, you'll need to reprovision your vm using `vagrant up --provision` if your vm is not already up or `vagrant provision` if your vm is already up.
+Once you've made an update to a config file in `conf/solr/drupal[7/8]/custom/`, you'll need to reprovision your vm using `ddev start` if your vm is not already up or `ddev restart` if your vm is already up.

 ### Restarting Solr